polakowo/vectorbt/README.md

 The source code is open and everyone (individuals and companies) can use it for free.
 However, it is not allowed to sell products or services that are mostly just this software.

-Installing optional dependencies may be subject to a more restricted license.
+Installing optional dependencies may be subject to a more restrictive license.

 ## Disclaimer